-I teach music theory to empower performers, educators, and composers to develop and effectively communicate interpretations of the repertoire to which they are committed.
+I teach music theory to empower performers, educators, composers, and practitioners to develop and effectively communicate interpretations of the music they love.

 B.M., University of Colorado; M.M., Ph.D., Indiana University

 - Mitchell Ohriner's article "Grouping Hierarchy and Trajectories of Pacing in Performances of Chopins Mazurkas" has been published in Music Theory Online, a peer-reviewed publication of the Society for Music Theory.

 - Mitchell Ohriner recently completed doctoral studies in music theory at Indiana University and has served as a Lecturer in music theory at Washington University in Saint Louis.
 His primary scholarly interests lie at the intersection of performance, analysis, and cognition, topics he has explored in his dissertation , "Durational Contours and Enacted Meaning in Recorded Performances of the Music of Chopin."
 At regional, national, and international conferences he has presented work on these and other topics as diverse as the social contexts of Mozart piano concertos, rhythmic perception in Bartks music, and issues of agency in Schuberts piano sonatas.
 Collaboration and scholarly community building are at the center of his concerns, and while at Indiana he coauthored a study on the influence of timbre on melodic dictation outcomes and organized a two-day conference on performance and analysis that brought together performers, musicologists, and music theorists.